-These examples underscore the LWP Board's proactive approach to addressing the diverse workforce challenges faced in Lane County today.
+These efforts underscore LWP's proactive approach to addressing workforce challenges in Lane County.

-As a result of the Lane Workforce Partnership's \$1.5 million dollar investment and our partnership with WorkSource Oregon Lane, 9,336 Lane County residents received job search assistance between July 1, 2022, and June 30, 2023.
+Over the past year, and through our partnership with WorkSource Oregon Lane, LWP invested \$1,475,307 to help 10,807 Lane County residents access job search assistance between July 1, 2023, and June 30, 2024.

-WorkSource Oregon Lane provides one point of access for business recruitment and job seeker assistance.
-During the same period:
+WorkSource Oregon Lane provides a single access point for business recruitment and job seeker support.
+Between July 2023 and June 2024, the following were achieved: